 I first heard about this story on the political website known as The Palmer Report.
-I am baffled and shocked in a way that there have been so many resignations in this Administration.
-What follows is a reading response and analysis to this story using at least two sources.
-There will also be an explanation as to what Haley’s resignation might mean for the United States.
+I am baffled and shocked in a way that there have been so many resignations in this administration.
+What follows is a reading response to and analysis of this story using multiple sources.
+There will also be an explanation as to how Haley’s resignation impacted the United States.

-Bill Palmer of the Palmer Report Offers His Perspective on the Story
+Bill Palmer of The Palmer Report Offers His Perspective on the Story

 Bill Palmer, writer and owner of the political newsletter The Palmer Report writes that the Citizens for Ethics (CREW) political watchdog group publicly came out against Haley and accused her of having “accepted seven free flights for herself and her husband on luxury private aircraft from three South Carolina businessmen,” (Palmer, 2018).
 What does this mean for the United States going forward?
-It means that President Trump will have to select a person to replace her as UN Ambassador and who that person will be is anyone’s guess.
+It means that President Trump will have to select a person to replace her as UN Ambassador, and who that person will be is anyone’s guess.

 At the moment, federal ethics rules and regulations do not allow employees to accept gifts because of their position.
 Since this is the case, if these accusations are true, Mrs. Haley may be in a whole lot of trouble later on.
 There is speculation by those who know her that she is likely to run for President in 2024.
 I would say that there is a better chance of Paul Ryan running for President than Nikki Haley, given the power and influence that he has had in the US government.

 Nikki Haley's Coming Resignation and Impact on the United States

-Haberman, M. (2018, October 9).
+- Haberman, M. (2018, October 9).
 Nikki Haley to Resign as Trump’s Ambassador to the U.N.
 The New York Times.

-Palmer, B. (2018, October 9).
+- Palmer, B. (2018, October 9).
 Palmer Report.
 Retrieved from https://www.palmerreport.com/analysis/reason-nikki-haley-resigned-un-trump/13320/